Seals of the Court of Appeals and Superior Court

 "Service of process" is how each defendant is given a copy of the statement of claim and supporting documents.
 You must serve most Small Claims Branch statement of claims upon the defendant(s) within sixty (60) days of filing the original statement of claim.
 In collection and subrogation cases only, you have 180 days to serve the defendant(s).

-How do I file a motion?
+How do I file a motion in Small Claims?

 A party can ask the judge to make a ruling or order something to be done by filing a written motion or making an oral motion in court during the trial or hearing.
 Usually, one side files a motion, the other side files a written response, and the court holds a hearing, where the parties give brief oral arguments.
 If a motion is based upon facts that are not clear to the judge from the documents previously filed by the parties, it must be in writing and filed with an affidavit or sworn testimony of the person filing the motion, his agent, or some other competent person.